-- (a) the top 6 scoring dogs from the Dog of the Year table will be selected for contention as a measure of their consistency - (b) points will also be awarded from a minimum of three Trans Tasman events held each financial year as an indication of the most successful dogs on this course - (c) the representatives will be the two dogs from the top 6 on the Dog of the Year table which score the highest on the table of points from the Trans Tasman events. - 18.3 One handler is to be a representative with only one dog in any competition.

-18.4 Dogs will be chosen from the highest scoring dogs available to compete.
+- 18.1 The selection of state representatives is to be based on a dog's success from the previous financial year (July 1 to June 30), unless clearly directed otherwise by the body convening the national event. - 18.2 The State Representatives will be the two top scoring dogs from the Dog of the Year table from the previous financial year (July 1 to June 30). - 18.3 One handler is to be a representative with only one dog in any competition. - 18.4 Dogs will be chosen from the highest scoring dogs available to compete.
 Should any representative dog not be able to participate for any reason, the handler must advise Council in writing, stating the reason.
-The next highest scoring available dog and handler from the selection process will then be eligible to compete.

-18.5 The representative must be a member of SAWSDA and a resident of South Australia.
+The next highest scoring available dog and handler from the selection process will then be eligible to compete. - 18.5 The representative must be a member of SAWSDA and a resident of South Australia.

-18.6 To be chosen as a representative for South Australia, the competitor must also be prepared to be an ambassador for the state at any official function, meeting etc. which may occur during the competition.
-Their dog must also be presented in acceptable condition at the time of the competition.

-18.7 Council has the right to determine the suitability of the representative and their dog.

-18.8 Competitors representing South Australia will be supplied with an Association shirt, tie and navy blue blazer with pocket embroidered with our logo and the appropriate wording (eg. Team Member - 2018).
+- 18.6 To be chosen as a representative for South Australia, the competitor must also be prepared to be an ambassador for the state at any official function, meeting etc. which may occur during the competition.
+Their dog must also be presented in acceptable condition at the time of the competition. - 18.7 Council has the right to determine the suitability of the representative and their dog. - 18.8 Competitors representing South Australia will be supplied with an Association shirt, tie and navy blue blazer with pocket embroidered with our logo and the appropriate wording (eg. Team Member 2018).
 Competitors will be required to pay half the purchase cost of the blazer only.
-Competitors will be required to wear this clothing when competing or promoting the Association.

-18.9 A formula to compensate competitors who take their turn judging has been devised in regard to Dog of the Year points and the selection of state representatives (refer Appendix 7).
+Competitors will be required to wear this clothing when competing or promoting the Association. - 18.9 A formula to compensate members who take their turn judging, or who miss the opportunity to gain points at South Australian trials directly as a result of representing their state or country or judging at the Supremes, has been devised in regard to Dog of the Year points and the selection of state representatives (refer Appendix 7).

+This compensation will apply to all dogs the member currently has on the Dog of the Year table.